Sorry, you need to enable JavaScript to visit this website.

 Fact sheets on requirements and events

 The information below provides a guide to requirements you may need to meet, and practical tips for some activities and events.
 You should contact your local council or state/territory enforcement agency to check what requirements apply to you and your activities.
-Find your local enforcement contact.
+Find your local food regulatory agency.

 More fact sheets on food safety are available on our Food safety for food businesses web page.